 Software is all the rage

 Munich and Berlin are in an exciting neck-and-neck race: The two cities remain the central hotspots of the German startup ecosystem.
 More than a quarter of all new startups in the country are founded there (26%).
 Even though Berlin has the most start-ups in absolute terms, Munich has narrowly edged out the capital in terms of start-ups per capita over the last twelve months.
-Beyond the well-known hotspots, locations close to universities and research centres are the main drivers of start-up dynamics in the ecosystem.
+Beyond the well-known hotspots, locations close to universities and research are the main drivers of start-up dynamics in the ecosystem.

 Positive development can be seen almost everywhere

-The positive trend in start-ups can be seen throughout Germany: there are not only more start-ups in the large metropolises, but also in many smaller cities and regions.
+The positive trend in start-ups can be seen throughout Germany: there are not only more start-ups in the large metropolitan areas, but also in many smaller cities and regions.
 Three research-related start-up locations, namely Aachen, Darmstadt and Heidelberg, are among the five cities with the most start-ups per capita.
 This shows that regions away from the well-known start-up hotspots are also becoming increasingly important.

 To the report: